borismichel/firewords/README.md

 1) Download the repo and unpack
 2) Open a shell and navigate to the repo folder.
 3) run `npm install` to download and install express
-4) run ´npm start´
+4) run `npm start`
-5) open ´http://localhost:666´ in a browser
+5) open `http://localhost:3300` in a browser

 If you want to just plug and play you will find everything in the *www/* folder.

+If you want to demo this open `https://firewords.herokuapp.com` in your browser.
+You can pass a parameter using URL queries to print your own words (e.g. `https://firewords.herokuapp.com?My%20Great%20Word` don't worry about URL encoding).

 A few things to note: